hugo-valle/nifty-assignment/README.md

 - Write clear and concise documentation for your program, including explanations of how to use it and what each function does.
 - Test your program with different input scenarios, including edge cases, and ensure it produces accurate results.

+## Other ideas

+- Smart irrigation system.
+Connect to a weather API and automatically postpone the watering cycle based on the weather.
+- Two minute shower challenge
+- Xeriscape Yard: Initial investment, calculate how long it will take to ROI.

 # Student Survey